tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_quick_reference_guide.md

 path1: /docnonref.html
 ---

 For those power users who just want to glance at the content to understand it, provide a quick reference guide.
 The quick reference guide serves a different function from the getting started guide.
 The getting started guide helps beginners get oriented; the quick reference guide helps advanced users quickly find details about endpoints and other API details.

-{% include random_ad.html %}
+* TOC
+{:toc}

 ## Sample quick reference guide
 Here's a quick reference guide from Eventful's API: